 Medical evidence plays a huge role in determining the outcome of Social Security Disability claims.
 In 2010, just over half of all SSD claim denials at the initial level were made on a medical basis, according to a report from the Social Security Administration.
 The SSA establishes strict standards for medical evidence, including the use of acceptable medical sources.
 SSD applicants in Chicago risk claim denial if they fail to provide adequate evidence from an acceptable medical source.
+To learn more watch our short video:

 The SSA recognizes licensed physicians, optometrists and podiatrists as acceptable medical sources.
 Licensed or certified psychologists, including school psychologists, and speech-language pathologists with relevant qualifications are also acceptable medical sources.
 Other medical professionals, along with people in other fields, are not considered acceptable medical sources.